 These tables provide an illustration of how the Canadian income tax integration system works.
 Integration is approximate.
 Depending on the applicable tax rates, there may be a slight tax savings, or tax cost, to earning income through a corporation followed by a distribution of after-tax profits paid to an individual shareholder by way of a dividend.
-This is because the combined corporate level tax and the personal level tax on dividends may be slightly higher or lower than personal tax if the income were earned by the individual earned the income directly, depending on his or her marginal tax rate.
+This arises because the combined corporate-level tax and the personal-level tax on dividends may be slightly higher or lower than the personal tax owing had the income been earned by the individual directly.